IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 In general, I encourage students to use their first few years to try out some experimental ideas/direction (what I call Tier 1 projects) as well as building on more mature ideas that contribute directly to grant deliverables funding your time (I call these Tier 2 projects).
 By the third year, you might also spend some of your time working on concrete applied projects that can transition your earlier work into impact with industry or clinical collaborators (I call these Tier 3 projects), while still maintaining a sustainable pipeline of new or maturing projects that can lead to a stready stream of publications for you.

-## How many of your students pass things like the Department Qualifying Exam, Dissertation Proposal, Dissertation Defence, etc.?

-All of my students have passed the Qualifying Exam, Proposal, and Defense with no issues.
-Generally, the students I bring onboard, for the type of research that we do, have never encountered difficulties here.

 ## What is the physical lab space like?
 We have space for around 10-12 full time employees, split across three interconnected rooms.
 There is lots of natural sunlight owing to one entire wall of windows.
-Graduate students have their own desks, plus there is a group table with expandable chairs and a door that closes in case you need to hold a meeting or teleconference.
-There is also a couch and small reading library.
+Graduate students have their own desks, plus there is a group table with expandable chairs and a door that closes in case you need to hold a meeting or teleconference, which we have set up with soundproofing and high quality video conferencing equipment for that purpose.
+There is also a couch, a small reading library, a fridge, and a microwave.
 It's a beautiful space!

 ## What kind of things do your students (or the lab in general) do for fun?
 All sorts of things!
 You can ask the students if you would like.
 I have heard of things ranging from board game nights to ski trips to road trips to breaks in Key West, among others.
 There is also a Graduate Student Association at UMD that arranges trips for graduate students to places like ski resorts or New York City or many other places.